UX Case Study:

 Initial Takeaways

-• The amount of disparate information, requirements, and processes involved with child healthcare and school/camp requirements can be overwhelming to manage.
+The amount of unorganized information, requirements, and processes involved with child healthcare and school/camp requirements can be overwhelming to manage.

 User Research: Pain Points

-The design goals should be centered around addressing user pain points in order to achieve a useful, engaging product that serves the user.
+The design goals should be centered around addressing user pain points in order to achieve a unique product that serves the user.
 Throughout this phase of the design process, four key pain points were outlined as priorities:

 Summary: It is easy for people to feel overwhelmed by the demands on their time and are looking for ways to manage that stress.